Olasunkanmi-O/learning-terraform/README.md

 # Terraform lab

-This lab work us through how to setup custom VPC and all its components
+This lab work us through how to setup custom VPC and all its components using IAC and the tools is Terraform
 ## prerequisite
 -   AWS active account
--   AWS CLI configuration
+-   AWS CLI configured local machine
 -   Terraform configured local machine
 -   Access to terraform registry

 ## procedures
 1. Create a folder, inside this folder, create these files: main.tf and provider.tf
-2. Search for provider block in terraform registry to create a provider block of code, in this code, define the region where your resources will be deployed and ofcourse, the provider, in tjis case, AWS
+2. Search for provider block in terraform registry [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) to create a provider block of code, in this code, define the region where your resources will be deployed and ofcourse, the provider, in this case, AWS
 ![](/img/01-provider.png)
 3. search for below blocks
     - aws_vpc